nealbarshes/nealbarshes.github.io/index.md

 This contains a portfolio of resources I am sharing to help others interested in reducing the rate of leg amputations.

-This two-page [health policy brief](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/UTMB%20CEHB%20brief%201602%2C%20amputation%20disparities.pdf) (written with the University of Texas Medical Branch's Center to Eliminate Health Disparities) summarizes the problems caused by leg amputations and suggests some steps forward.
+This two-page [health policy brief](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/UTMB%20CEHB%20brief%201602%2C%20amputation%20disparities.pdf), written with the University of Texas Medical Branch's Center to Eliminate Health Disparities, summarizes the problems caused by leg amputations and suggests some steps forward.

 Health professionals interested in getting overview of the spectrum of care to avoid leg amputations can read our 2013 ["System of Care" review paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20system%20of%20care%202013.pdf) or our 2011 ["framework" review paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20framework%20for%20foot%20keeping.pdf).
 This 2019 ["Advances in PAD" paper](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%20%26%20Grant%2C%20PAD%20advances%202019.pdf) describes state-of-the-art developments in management.